MAY AT CLUNY

 MECONOPSIS - HIMALAYAN POPPIES

-The larger flowered species borne on single stalks in a rich blue is Meconopsis grandis and its hybrids which begin flowering in early May.
+The larger flowered species borne on single stalks in a rich blue is Meconopsis grandis and its hybrids.
+They begin flowering in early May.
 Later, M. baileyi (formerly betonicifolia) with its beautiful nodding heads in various hues of blue, and also pure white, grows happily in deep leaf mould throughout the garden.
 In early May, delicate dusky pink Meconopsis x cookei flower in pots on the gravel.

 TREES & SHRUBS

 There are many gloriously scented ornamental apples and cherries all over the garden.
 Look out for Prunus serrula tibetica (Tibetan cherry) with its red peeling bark.
 Adding to the scents, are numerous lilacs (Syringa) and azaleas.
 Many rhododendrons & azaleas bloom in May along with the closely related Enkianthus, which bears pendant racemes of mainly pink bell-shaped flowers.
-The acers (Japanese Maples) with their beautiful fresh green leaves have small but delicate flowers while glorious Magnolias (M. wilsonii overlooks the entrance panel) and Tree Paeonias (P. delavayi) grow well in the shelter of the house.
+The acers (Japanese Maples) with their beautiful fresh green or red leaves have small but delicate flowers while glorious Magnolias (M. wilsonii overlooks the entrance panel) and Tree Paeonias (P. delavayi) grow well in the shelter of the house.
 The striking climber Actinidia kolomitka with its variegated green, white and pink leaves grows on the far end of the house wall.
 Various species of Clematis can be found sprawling over shrubs throughout the garden.

 AND THE REST!

 There are of course lots of other plants to enjoy but some favourites include the Actaeas (Baneberry), Geraniums, Thalictrums (meadow rue), Polemonium (Jacob’s Ladder) and a number of species and hybrid Aquilegias (Columbine, Granny’s Bonnet), A. flabellata is a particularly attractive blue & white low-growing species.
 Interesting less common plants include Disporum smithii (Fairybells) and Uvularia grandiflorum (Merrybells).
 The Arisaemas (Cobra lilies), with their amazing spathes and long tongues are literally rising out of the ground all over the garden but you have to look for them as they are well camouflaged!
-Paeonia veitchii & woodwardii, mauve single-flower herbaceous perennials, grow around the woodland edge.
+Paeonia veitchii & P veitchii var woodwardii, mauve single-flowered herbaceous perennials, grow around the woodland edge.
 Amongst the wonderfully scented plants is Smilacema racemosa, similar to Solomon’s Seal.
 A large clump overhangs the path between Nos 17 & 18 and right next to it are the flowers of Darmera peltata (Indian rhubarb) whose umbrella leaves appear in June.

 WILDLIFE

 The birds are very busy singing, building nests and incubating eggs.
 Some early breeders like the Mistle Thrush are already feeding young by early May.
 Migrant species like Blackcaps and Willow Warblers fill the garden with their lovely songs.
-At least one pair of Great Spotted Woodpeckers is nesting in the garden and we have Treecreepers, Siskins, Bullfinches, Nuthatches, Goldcrests and Goldfinches to watch out for.
+At least one pair of Great Spotted Woodpeckers is nesting in the garden and there are Treecreepers, Siskins, Bullfinches, Nuthatches, Goldcrests and Goldfinches to watch out for.
 The Jackdaws are in a few of the chimneys as well as some of the more dense conifers while the nest boxes are mainly occupied by Great and Blue Tits and Nuthatches.
 Don’t miss the Red Squirrels feeding at the bird feeders at the first ‘Big Tree’ (No 4 – 5) or around the car park area.
 They can often be seen in other parts of the garden racing up and down the larger trees.
 In early May they are moulting into their summer coats.
 Please let us know if you don’t see any.
 Keep a look out for our resident stoats.
 With a warm May there should be butterflies such as Peacocks and Orange Tips as well other insects to watch out for.
 Please tell us about any wildlife you might see.

 MAY JOBS